OpenEx-Platform/docs/docs/usage/injects.md

 **Inject Status Computation**

-Once all agents have finished execution, the system computes the Inject status using the same logic as agent status computation.
+After all agents have completed their execution, the system calculates the Inject status using the same logic applied to compute the agent status.

 ## Conditional execution of injects